094459/newsletter-oss-projects/README.md

 [service-screener-v2](https://aws-oss.beachgeek.co.uk/3ol) Service Screener is a tool for AWS customers to analyse their AWS accounts against best practices for architecture.
 It provides an easy-to-use report with recommendations across various areas like cost optimisation and security, highlighting quick fixes that are cost-effective and downtime-free.
 Service Screener checks environments against the Well-Architected framework and other standards, such as the Foundational Technical Review and Startup Security Baseline, offering a comprehensive, stylish report that's cost-free and easy to understand, often running within minutes.
 Check out the README for lots of examples and explainer videos. (#190)

+**terraform-aws-vulne-soldier**

+[terraform-aws-vulne-soldier](https://aws-oss.beachgeek.co.uk/47f) is a new project from Victor Omolayo that provides an AWS EC2 vulnerability remediation tool designed to automate the process of patching nodes managed by AWS Systems Manager.
+He has put together a blog post, [vulne-soldier: AWS EC2 Vulnerability Remediation Tool](https://aws-oss.beachgeek.co.uk/47g) that provides more detail on the project and background as to why he created it as well as how to get started. (#206)

 ### Java, Kotlin, Scala, OpenJDK